No trip to Cameron Highlands is complete without a visit to a tea plantation! Especially if it is your first time coming here.

 - Contact: +605-4915100

-4. BOH Tea Plantation (Fairlie Tea Plantation)
+4. BOH Habu Tea Plantation (Or Fairlie Tea Plantation)

-This plantation in Habu has scenic views too.
+But this plantation in Habu has scenic views too.
 Not exactly like the Sungai Palas estate, but still very green and with fewer crowds.
 The latter is a big plus point for us.

 Simple refreshments and tea are available at their small on-site café.
 You can also get tours of the tea factory at this plantation.